2020PB/police-brutality/reports/Missouri.md

 * https://twitter.com/weslyinfinity/status/1267321172309544960?

-### Police pull away protestor and pepper sprays others | June 1st
+### Police pull away protester and pepper sprays others | June 1st

-A police officer pulls away a protestor standing still.
-When others come to the protestor's aid they are pepper sprayed.
+A police officer pulls away a protester standing still.
+When others come to the protester's aid they are pepper sprayed.

 tags: grab, spray, pepper-spray, protester